 In the red situation the machine would give the subsequent breath right in the middle of the patient's breath and in the blue situation the patient would be trying to take a breath in the middle of a machine-given breath.
-Both situations lead to some bad stuff: firstly, that the patient-initiated breaths, both red and blue, don't get actualized, as we have increased pressure in the system significantly and the patient's effort will not be enough to overcome this hurdle and actually draw in air Other factors are patient discomfort and a vent strategy that doesn't respond to the changing needs of the patient.
+Neither situation is of benefit to the patient, as these patient-initiated breaths don't get actualized - the machine basically ignores the effort of the patient.
+This leads to discomfort, muscle fatigue and potential for increased airway pressures.
 The idea moving forward is that we need a strategy that works alongside the patient and helps meet their expressed needs.
 Synching the machine with the patient improves comfort, conserves resources, facilitates recovery and gives us more control over the management of the patient.